 I met Jesse Jackson in, of all places, Copenhagen, Denmark in 1996.
 I was on a business trip for the company I worked for at the time and Jesse was at an international symposium for humanity….or some such conference.
 We were staying at the same hotel and I bumped into him in front of the hotel when I was returning from some night entertainment.
 I introduced myself and told him I was from Kenosha, Wisconsin, just north of Chicago.
 “Wisconsin…I know where that is” Jesse said as he shook my hand.

-I also met Susan St. James, Artie Johnson, and a few other celebrities of note, and some of not so note.
+I also met Susan St. James, Artie Johnson, Little Richard and a few other celebrities of note, and some of not so note.
 The recent passing of Arnold Palmer brought to mind my encounter with his good friend and golfing buddy, Jack Nicklaus.

 Some years ago I worked for a company called Jacobsen Textron.
 Jacobsen was in the business of making turf care equipment.
 They specialized in servicing the golf industry.
 One piece of equipment they offered was a small utility vehicle for use on golf courses.
 A problem with the utility vehicle surfaced when Jack Nicklaus called.
 The vehicle was designed for power, and as such was robust; but noisy.
-Nicklaus complained that the golfers on the courses he was involved with were complaining about the excess noise.
+Nicklaus reported that golfers on the courses he was involved with were complaining about the excess noise.
 A team at Jacobsen was formed to address the problem.
 I was assigned to the team to represent the purchasing department, which was responsible for the procurement of all purchased components for the vehicle; the gears being among them.